Calculated based on number of publications stored in Pure and citations from Scopus

 Research Biography

 Caitlin engages extensively with policy makers, law enforcement and health officials from across and outside of Australia, including the Commonwealth Department of Health, the Australian Federal Police, Australian Criminal Intelligence Commission, Australian Customs and Border Control,NSW Bureau of Crime Statistics and Research, NSW Police, Victoria Police, ACT Police, ACT Health Directorate, the Irish Department of Justice and Equality and Department of Health, the British Colombia Police, United Nations Development Programme and the United Nations Office on Drugs and Crime.
-She has been a member of the Australian Civil Society for United Nations Drug Policy since 2019 and attended the 62nd, 63rd and 64th United Nations Commission on Narcotics Drug Meetings as part of the Australian civil society delegation (2019, 2020, 2021).
-Her work has contributed to many policy and practice reforms, including the expansion of drug diversion programs for use/ possess offenders and the reform of drug trafficking thresholds law “to ensure laws target traffickers not users”.
+She has been a member of the Australian Civil Society for United Nations Drug Policy since 2019 and attended the 62nd, 63rd, 64th, 65th, 66th, 67th and 68th United Nations Commission on Narcotics Drug Meetings as part of the Australian civil society delegation (2019, 2020, 2021, 2022, 2023, 2024 and 2025).
+Her work has contributed to many policy and practice reforms in Australia, Canada, England, Ireland, Portugal and USA, including the expansion of drug diversion programs for use/ possess offenders; the reform of drug trafficking thresholds law “to ensure laws target traffickers not users”; the development of new World Health Organisation and United Nations Guidelines on Principles for Treatment and Care for People with Drug Use Disorders in Contact with the Criminal Justice System; and the development of prisoner reintegration aids - namely a new wayfinder app to connect social service providers with correctional staff to aid prisoner re-entry.

 Research Interests